VinaFu/Azure-900/README.md

       Public -- Azure, AWS, GCP - owned, managed by vendor alone
             Pros:
                   No purchase/maintenance of hardware and software
-                  only pays for the services that they consume Lcost-effective reliability
+                  only pays for the services that they consume/ pay-as-you-go Lcost-effective reliability
                   scalability is unlimited
                   high reliability - a vast network of servers ensures against failure